sklan/toxic-comment-classification/README.md

 # Toxic Comment Classification

+This repository holds the files related to an ongoing research project.
+Currently, experimenting with deep learning methods.
-The problem and the data can be found at https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge.
+The original problem and the data can be found at https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge.

 # GloVe: Global Vector Representation